 Mattea Koon '17 Receives USTA and Fulbright ETA Awards

-Mattea Koon, a fourth-year English and anthropology double major, has received both the U.S. Teaching Assistanship (USTA) in Austria and a Fulbright English Teaching Assistantship (ETA) in Germany.
+Mattea Koon, a fourth-year English and anthropology double major, has received both the U.S. Teaching Assistantship (USTA) in Austria and a Fulbright English Teaching Assistantship (ETA) in Germany.
 Koon chose to accept the USTA award and will live and work in Leoben, Austria for a year.

 The USTA award provides recent graduates with the opportunity to teach English in secondary schools around Austria.
 Koon will be teaching at the high school level in two technical schools—one focusing on IT and the other on hospitality services.